Tables and Tents

 • Include at least one large attraction (like a slide) to draw attention

-• Interactive attractions such as obstacle courses, jousting, or mechanical rides increase participation
+• Interactive attractions such as obstacle courses, jousting, or mechanical rides encourage participation

 • These attractions also double as excellent marketing tools by drawing crowds and creating excitement